teojunda/tp/docs/DeveloperGuide.md

 * Step 1.
 The `ViewCommand` object's `execute()` method is called.
 * Step 2.
 The `INDEX` is checked to be within the valid range of the displayed person list.
 If the `INDEX` given is invalid (i.e., out of range), a `CommandException` is thrown.
 * Step 3.
-The `Person` at the given `INDEX` is referenced and then displayed to the user.
+The `Person` at the given `INDEX` is referenced and then displayed to the user on the right side panel.

 The diagram below describes this behaviour concisely.
 It shows how a user’s command is processed and what message is ultimately shown if they decide to view a person.